Jack-Holborn/homeconfig/README.md

 # homeconfig
-These are all my tweaked config files for various programs, check them out !
+<h3>These are all my tweaked config files for various programs, check them out !</h3>

-- Vim rc config file :
+- Vim rc config file<br>
 modified gVim menu to fit with Newaita theme
-- Tmux config :
+- Tmux config<br>
+you need to:<br>
+-move runip into ~/.runip<br>
-				you need to move runip into ~/.runip you need to move tmux.conf into ~/.tmux.conf
+-move tmux.conf into ~/.tmux.conf
-- Conky config taken from the greeat SLK! : modified for 1920x1080 resolution you need to extract tar file into your home directory you need to modify network interfaces in conkyrc to suit yours
+- Conky config taken from the greeat SLK! (modified for 1920x1080 resolution)<br>
+you need to:<br>
+-extract tar file into your home directory<br>
+-modify network interfaces in conkyrc to suit yours<br>